Programme & Speakers

 Breakfast

-Bus departure from Smolenice to Bratislava
+Transport from Smolenice to Bratislava by conference bus

 Show More ...